Phacus: History of knowledge

 Otto Friedrich Müller is credited to have first seen organisms matching Phacus, in 1773; he named his organism Cercaria pleuronectes and placed it in the genus Cercaria.
 However, Christian Ludwig Nitzsch in 1817 noted that his genus Cercaria was an artificial grouping of different organisms, and later in 1827 transferred the genus Cercaria pleuronectes to the genus Phacus.
 Earlier in 1823, Jean-Baptiste Bory de Saint-Vincent proposed the name Virgulina which technically had priority over the name Phacus.
 The name Virgulina was later rejected in favor of Phacus.

 The genus in its modern sense was established by the French biologist Félix Dujardin in 1841, using Nitzsch's name.
 Dujardin first published collective findings of the genus in the scientific journal Histoire naturelle des Zoophytes, Infusoires in 1841, separating them from the genus Euglena.
 The reason behind the separation was in order to create a group that correctly organizes their established morphological characteristics such as their rigid, flat, leaf-shape and small discoid chloroplasts with absent pyrenoids.

 Christian Ehrenberg was one of the first scientists to discover and classify members of the genus; his discovery of Phacus longicauda (Ehrenberg) was one of the first species of the genus to be discovered (1830) and was later used as the lectotype species for the genus.
-Laters workers such as Lemmermann (1930), Pochmann (1942) and Huber-Pestalozzi (1955) added additional species.
+Later workers such as Lemmermann (1930), Pochmann (1942) and Huber-Pestalozzi (1955) added additional species.
 They also attempted to subdivide Phacus into a number of subgenera and sections, mostly based on the morphology of the spiral pellicle surrounding the cells.

 Since the establishment of the genus, classification of taxa has been difficult because many species display enormous morphological variability in characters such as cell shape and size.
 Many taxa of different ranks (species, varieties and forms) have been described, but the criteria for distinguishing them are often vague.
 With the advent of molecular phylogenetic methods, Phacus has undergone significant reclassification and some species are now distinguished by more reliable morphological differences, such as the presence of perpendicular "struts" in the periplast.
 Some species have been found to be cryptic, and are difficult or impossible to distinguish from each other using morphology alone.
 Two species, Euglena limnophila and Lepocinclis salinus, were found to be nested within the clade of Phacus.
 The genus Phacus was therefore redefined to include these species, preserving its monophyly, but these two species (now classified as Phacus limnophilus and Phacus salinus) differ from other Phacus in not having flattened cells.